Creation of resources listing all the tools and their metadata relevant to your community

 Name of your file

-This will create a new folder for your community and add a categories file to this folder.
+This will create a folder for your community, a new folder for your community called metadata and a file called categories.- Click on Commit changes

 - Fill in the commit message with something like